Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 Today we’re going to tackle the pile of kids’ art.
-I’ll share some tips for choosing what art to keep, what to gift, what to repurpose, and what to toss.
+We’ll share some tips for choosing what art to keep, what to gift, what to repurpose, and what to toss.

-To start, let’s assume we both have a towering stack of kids’ art in front of us because junior is prolific.
+To start, let’s assume we both have a towering stack of kids’ art in front of us because our kids are prolific.
 It’s been piling up for a while and we’re not sure what to do with it all.

 We’re going to go through it quickly and sort it into four piles: